 Workflow of regulatory network inference method.

 (A) First we compiled all potential transcription factors and genes from the list of differentially expressed (DE) genes between two cell types, i.e. cDC vs pDC.
 (B) Next, we collected motifs from differentially expressed (DE) transcription factors (TFs) from public databases.
 (C) We identify differential peaks (DP; i.e. PU.1 peaks) close to differentially expressed (DE) genes of (A) in the same cell type, i.e. cDC differential peaks close to cDC differential genes.
 (D) Motif search from (B) within identified peak regions of (C).
 (E) Enrichment analysis of transcription factor motifs within differential peaks (DP) of (C) indicates transcription factors co-binding with PU.1 on a cell specific manner.
 (F) Construction of cell type specific transcription factor regulatory networks by connecting enriched transcription factors to its putative targets.
-For example, Ap1 has an edge to Bcl6 because: Bcl6 is up-regulated in cDC, Bcl6 has a Ap1 binding site on a cDC differential peak close to its promoter and Ap1 binding is enriched within cDC differential peaks.
+For example, Ap1 has an edge to Bcl6 because: Bcl6 is up-regulated in cDC, Bcl6 has an Ap1 binding site on a cDC differential peak close to its promoter and Ap1 binding is enriched within cDC differential peaks.

 Supplemental Figure 8